certtools/intelmq/docs/Bots.md

 In our example above we have five groups labeled `Standard Protocols http`, `Spamhaus Cert conficker`, `bitdefender`, `urlzone` and `default`.
-All sections will be considered, in the given order.
+All sections will be considered, in the given order (from top to bottom).

 Each rule consists of *conditions* and *actions*.
 Conditions and actions are dictionaries holding the field names of events